coinhub-uit/server/README.md

 - Use [OpenAPI schema](./web/swagger/swagger.json)
 - View with [Github static host page](https://coinhub-uit.github.io/server/swagger/) or at endpoint `/api` of the server

+> [!NOTE]
+> Github static host page cannot sending request to the API because it's not designed to do so.
+Can only be tested with a real server.

 ---

 ## DEV